brother/gleshys/README.md

       server script.
 Need an overhaul.
 * [ ] man pages for all commands.
 * [ ] Add `--max-time` to `curl-json`?
+* [ ] At login store a cache about all available organizations to speed up project selection.
+If pick-project is requested without organization maybe it should act nicer by showing all projects to choose from.
+Or use the pick-organization internal just as login does.

 # License